 3) Negligence laws: where the dog owner is liable if the injury occurred because the dog owner was unreasonably careless (negligent) in controlling the dog.

 Homeowners and renters insurance policies typically cover dog bite liability legal expenses, up to the liability limits (typically $100,000 to $300,000).
-If the claim exceeds the insurance limit, the dog owner is responsible for all damages above that amount.
+If the claim for being injured because of a dog exceeds the insurance limit, the dog owner is responsible for all damages above that amount.
 Some insurers do not ask the breed of a dog owned when writing or renewing homeowners insurance and do not track the breed of dogs involved in dog bite incidents.
 However, once a dog has bitten someone, it poses an increased risk to bite again.
 In that instance, the homeowners insurance company may charge a higher premium, nonrenew the insurance policy or exclude the dog from coverage.

 If you have been attacked by a dog or sustained a dog bite, call us and speak with one of our experienced MN dog bite lawyers for a free consultation.
-Our dog bite lawyers have more than 25 years’ experience representing hundreds of people in injury cases throughout Minnesota.
+Our best dog bite lawyers have more than 25 years’ experience representing hundreds of people in injury cases throughout Minnesota.
 A top MN dog bite lawyer will make sure your rights are protected and you get the compensation you need and are entitled to.